 Policies and Regulations

 - The U-Pass is free to all eligible credit students.
-Those are students with one credit hour or more per semester.
+Those are students with one credit hour or more per semester/session, who have opted to receive a U-Pass and have made payment arrangements.

-- Enrolled students will receive a new U-Pass each semester via U.S. Mail.
+- Students who opted to receive a U-Pass will receive a new U-Pass each fall and spring semester via U.S. Mail.
 You can update your mailing address on my Tri-C space through the “Student” tab.
 Please see the Frequently Asked Questions for specific distribution dates.
+Students who enroll, and make payment arrangements, after the mailing date for the fall and spring semester can pick up their U-Pass at any Campus Enrollment Center.

-- The U-Pass must be placed on your My Tri-C Card in the middle of the card under the student number.
+- The U-Pass must be placed on your My Tri-C Card in the middle of the card, either above or below the student name and number, depending on current card design.
 Do not cover your photo, ID number, name or magnetic stripe.
 Do not place the U-Pass on the back of your My Tri-C Card.

 - The U-Pass is only valid when properly affixed to your My Tri-C Card, during the specified dates of each semester/session.

 - The U-Pass program generates no revenue for the College, and as a result Tri-C personnel do not have the authority to grant special exceptions for non-credit students or faculty and staff of the College.
 There is no fee for students who are eligible for the U-Pass with one credit hour or more per semester.

 Please note: The U-Pass is intended only for the student who is registered for the current semester/session at Tri-C, and is only valid when properly placed upon that student’s official My Tri-C Card.
 The U-Pass is non-transferable.
 Fraudulent U-Pass usage may result in disciplinary action by the College.
 Students who withdraw from the semester/session or change their schedule and are no longer eligible to participate in the U-Pass program must return the U-Pass to their Campus Enrollment Center with five (5) business days of their schedule change.

 Benefits to the Students